bwiechec/Portfolio/README.md

 ## Description

 This is my personal portfolio website.
 It contains a brief introduction of myself and list of my projects made to show my programming skills.
+Made in React.

 ## Table of Contents